rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The random outranking digraph oriented by its initial and terminal prekernels

-   The strict outranking digraph oriented by the positive members of its initial and terminal pre-kernel
+   The strict outranking digraph oriented by the positive members of its initial and terminal prekernels

-it becomes obvious why alternative *a1* is **neither included nor excluded** from the initial kernel.
-Same observation is applicable to alternative *a3* which can **neither be included nor excluded** from the terminal kernel.
-It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent pre-kernel; the corresponding bipolar-valued membership characteristic vector being completely indeterminate (see for instance the ':ref:`Rubis-Tutorial-label`' tutorial).
+it becomes obvious why alternative *a1* is **neither included nor excluded** from the initial prekernel.
+Same observation is applicable to alternative *a3* which can **neither be included nor excluded** from the terminal prekernel.
+It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent prekernel; the corresponding bipolar-valued membership characteristic vector being completely indeterminate (see for instance the tutorial ':ref:`Rubis-Tutorial-label`').

 To illustrate finally why sometimes we need to operate an *epistemic disjunctive fusion* of **unequal** stable low and high membership characteristics vectors (see Step 2.c.), let us consider, for instance, the following crisp 7-*cycle* graph.